flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

         - A/THR (Autothrust) is armed (not active yet)

     Vertical and lateral guidance are **only shown** via Flight Director as we have not turned on the __Autopilot__ yet and need to be followed manually by the pilot.

     ![Flight Director guidance](../assets/takeoff-climb-cruise/Flight_director_guidance.png "Flight Director guidance")

 - Keep the aircraft on the center line while accelerating down the runway.

-    !!!note
+    !!!info "V-Speeds"
         There are three important speeds for take off which we have configured earlier when programming the MCDU's PERF page for take off.
 These are shown in blue on the PFD's speed tape.

         **V1**: The speed beyond which takeoff should no longer be aborted.
         **VR**: Rotation speed.
 The speed at which the pilot begins to apply control inputs to cause the aircraft nose to pitch up, after which it will leave the ground
         **V2**: Takeoff safety speed.
 The speed at which the aircraft may safely climb with one engine inoperative

         On a long enough runway V1 and VR are often very close together and can't be clearly distinguished on the PFD speed tape.

 - At about 80 knots slowly release the forward pressure on the sidestick until about 100 knots when the sidestick should be in neutral position.

 - The throttle hand remains on the thrust levers until reaching V1 to be able to quickly abort the start.
 Remove the hand from the thrust levers